A Practical Guide To Remote Energy Management

 If you’re part of an energy management team, then you will not be the only person responsible for energy use.
 If this is the case, it’s essential to communicate effectively with your colleagues.
 You won’t be able to do this in person and will have to utilise digital tools.
 Daily meetings using video conferencing software such as Zoom can help to organise work and introduce transparency.
 When you find something you need to discuss with your team, try to use images to make sure you’re all on the same page.
 Within Surple, you can share charts with your colleagues easily by downloading it as an image or pressing the share button.
 Keeping a record of conversations and completed work is also essential.
 You could use Slack for this.
 Or, if you’re a Surple customer, you could utilise the in-built messaging tool on the Communications page.

 COVID-19 is having a massive impact on businesses.
 Some will struggle, and many will be forced to stop trading.
 During times when it’s challenging to bring in revenue, ensuring costs are as low as possible is vital to business survival.
 Energy is one of the highest costs for businesses and will still need monitoring.
 Fortunately, energy management software has a variety of tools that can help with this.
 We sincerely hope this guide to remote energy management helps you control your energy costs over the next few months.

 If you’re responsible for energy in a UK-based business, you may be worried that you can’t do your job effectively from home.
-If this is the case, please drop us an email at firstname.lastname@example.org, and we’ll try to help as best we can.
+If this is the case, book in for a Surple demo using the link below and we’ll be able to help you.